dominiksalvet/risc63/readme.md

 * All instructions are 16 bits wide
 * Only the most used instructions are present
 * 16 x 64-bit general purpose registers
-* Only aligned 64-bit memory transfers
+* Only aligned 64-bit memory transfers are supported
 * Efficient PC-relative addressing

 ## Table of Contents